ionos-enterprise/ionos-enterprise-sdk-java/README.md

 ### Authentication

-First you need to instantiate ProfitBricks API and pass the ProfitBricks account credentials:
+First you need to instantiate the ProfitBricks API and pass the ProfitBricks account credentials:

     ProfitbricksApi profitbricksApi = new ProfitbricksApi();
     profitbricksApi.setCredentials("username", "password");